The Zoning Board of Appeals shall hear and decide appeals and requests for variances from the requirements of this chapter.

 The costs of providing governmental services during and after flood conditions, including search-and-rescue operations, maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems and streets and bridges.

-Upon consideration of the factors of § 68-22D and the purposes of this chapter, the Zoning Board of Appeals may attach such conditions to the granting of variances as it deems necessary to further the purposes of this chapter.
+Upon consideration of the factors of § 53-19D and the purposes of this chapter, and if a variance is granted, the Zoning Board of Appeals may attach such conditions to the granting of variances as it deems necessary to further the purposes of this chapter.

 The local administrator shall maintain the records of all appeal actions, including technical information, and report any variances to the Federal Emergency Management Agency upon request.